Twelve Core Challenges and Fifty Rapid Responses

 Response

 No. Autonomy does not constitute dominance.
-Stormont secures regional voice; federal safeguards prevent supremacy.
+Stormont preserves regional voice, while federal safeguards limit supremacy.

 Parity applies reciprocally.
 Governance is structured so that neither tradition can convert institutional authority into political control.